Sourdough Bread Bowl Recipe

 Serving Suggestions

 Now that we’ve got delicious homemade sourdough bread bowls, we need some delicious fillings, right?
-Here are some ideas!
+To maximize success, opt for thick soups and stews and avoid thin broth based soups to help prevent your bread bowls from getting soggy.
+Here’s some ideas:

 Baking Steel: